Air Source Heat Pump for a Bungalow: Why They're Ideal

 Insulation: Especially Important for Bungalows

-Because bungalows have proportionally more roof area exposed to the elements, insulation matters more than for two-storey properties.
+Bungalows have proportionally more roof area exposed to the elements, so insulation matters more than for two-storey properties:

 Dormer Bungalows: A Special Case